 It is imperative to rest.
-Without rest spiritual warfare becomes grueling spiritually, mentally and physically.
-Chronic sickness in your spirit will manifest in the physical.
-We cannot get weary in well doing.
+Without rest, spiritual warfare becomes grueling spiritually, mentally, and physically.
+Chronic sickness in your spirit will manifest into the physical.
+We cannot get weary in well-doing.
 For in due season we will reap if we faint not.
 Therefore we must enter into God’s rest.
-In His rest we will find restoration, rejuvination, revelation, greater strength and a reflection of His goodness.
+In His rest, we will find restoration, rejuvenation, revelation, greater strength, and a reflection of His goodness.
 He tells us, “For I will restore health to you And heal you of your wounds,’ says the Lord…” (Jeremiah 30:17 NKJV)

 I pray you take the time.
 Make the time.
 You must shore up your armor or too many cracks will expose you to the enemy.
 None of us are perfect and yes, we stumble and fall.
-But in those moments of falling we should use to fuel our desire to go deeper in God, the Blacksmith of our armor.
-Go on a weekend sabbatical, a mini vacation, a retreat or just take a walk on the beach.
-For some reason I find communing with God by the ocean a very rewarding experience.
+But in those moments of falling, we should use them to fuel our desire to go deeper in God, the Blacksmith of our armor.
+Go on a weekend sabbatical, a mini-vacation, a retreat or just take a walk on the beach.
+For some reason, I find communing with God by the ocean a very rewarding experience.
 You can find such peace and wisdom there.